joinnextblock/protocol-attn/NIP-X3.md

 ### Client Requirements
 - SHOULD provide user-friendly interfaces for managing the PROMOTION block list
-- SHOULD allow PROMOTION VIEWERS to easily add PROMOTION event IDs to their block list
+- SHOULD allow PROMOTION Viewers to easily add PROMOTION event IDs to their block list
-- SHOULD allow PROMOTION VIEWERS to easily add PROMOTER pubkeys to their block list
+- SHOULD allow PROMOTION Viewers to easily add PROMOTER pubkeys to their block list
-- SHOULD allow PROMOTION VIEWERS to specify which kinds of content they wish to see promoted
+- SHOULD allow PROMOTION Viewers to specify which kinds of content they wish to see promoted
 - SHOULD update the [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md) list when block list changes are made
 - MAY suggest block list entries based on previous PROMOTION VIEWER behavior

 ## Preference Update Lifecycle
-1. To update preferences, PROMOTION VIEWERS:
+1. To update preferences, PROMOTION Viewers:
    - Publish a new or updated [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md) list (kind:30003) with blocked PROMOTIONS
    - Update their kind:38888 event with the new list ID if needed
 2. BILLBOARDs MUST use the most recent valid kind:38888 event for a PROMOTION VIEWER